feliksh/HPC-BDT/README.md

 # HPC Project: Multi-thread implementation of BDT [1].

-Project for _High Performance Computing_ course 2018/2019 at Ca' Foscari University.
+Project for master course _High Performance Computing_ (2018/2019) at Ca' Foscari University.

 The project consists of implementing the method described in [1], and experimenting on ways to improve execution time.\
 See [report](https://github.com/feliksh/HPC-BDT/blob/master/HPC_Feliks_Hibraj.pdf) for detailed explaination